-Platinum Tools will feature the new EZ-RJPRO Termination Pod, a complete turnkey field kit (P/N 90173), during 2015 ISC West, held in Las Vegas, Nev. from April 15-17 at the Sands Expo and Convention Center, booth 5036.
+Platinum Tools announces that it will launch a new Tone and Probe Set during 2015 ISC West, held in Las Vegas, Nev. from April 15-17 at the Sands Expo and Convention Center, booth #5036.

-Coming soon at ISC West, the ADA Compliant, multipurpose 3-in-1 Stopper Station push button offers three button operation choices for the price of one.
-The user can easily select momentary, latching Turn-to-Reset or latching Key-to-Reset.
+Coming soon at ISC West, the ADA Compliant, multipurpose 3-in-1 Stopper Station push button offers three operation choices in one.

 Smarter Security, Inc., provider of entrance control and outdoor security solutions, has announced a worldwide electronics company recently installed Fastlane Glassgate 300 turnstiles in its Canadian headquarters.